Cart 0

 What Are Boat Tubes?

-Banana boats, also known as water towables or water tubes, are oversized inflatable rings that you can ride.
-If you fasten them to the back of a boat with a rope, they can glide and bounce on the water’s surface.
+Boating tubes, also known as water towables or water tubes, are oversized inflatable tubes that you can ride.
+If you fasten them to the back of a boat with a rope, they can glide and bounce across the water’s surface.
 These tubes are a must-have for fun on the water, no matter if you are just starting or chasing the wave for years.

 How Many Riders?